clara-rodrigues/RC/README.md

     - `exit/`: Folder containing files for the 'EXIT' command.
         - `exit.cpp`: Implements the 'EXIT' command to exit the game completely.
         - `exit.hpp`: Header file for `exit.cpp`, declaring the 'EXIT' function.
+    - `debug/`: Folder containing files for the 'DEBUG' command.
+        - `debug.cpp`: Implements the 'DEBUG' command to create a game in debug mode.
+        - `debug.hpp`: Header file for `debug.cpp`, declaring the 'DEBUG' function.
     - `udp.cpp`: Implements general UDP communication functions used throughout the `player` application.
     - `udp.hpp`: Header file for `udp.cpp`, declaring functions for UDP communication.

-- **tcp**: Contains files responsible for handling TCP communication, which is used for receiving files and scoreboard data.
+- **tcp**: Contains files responsible for handling TCP communication, which is used for receiving files, scoreboard, and show_trials data.
     - `scoreboard/`: Folder containing files to handle the 'SCOREBOARD' command.
         - `scoreboard.cpp`: Implements the 'SCOREBOARD' command to fetch the current scoreboard from the server.
         - `scoreboard.hpp`: Header file for `scoreboard.cpp`, declaring functions for scoreboard handling.